chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_aws_ebs_volume_create_volume_from_existing_snapshot.rst

 ..
 This is an included how-to.

-To create a volume based on an existing volume snapshot
+To create a volume based on an existing volume snapshot:

 .. code-block:: ruby